Dynamic-maturational model of attachment and adaptation: DMM attachment assessments

 Attachment measures, or assessments, assess the self-protective strategy of a person.
 In infancy and early childhood, it is assessed with respect to specific attachment figures whereas beginning in the school years a generalized strategy is assessed.
-Assessments generally use a video-recorded interaction or an audio-recorded interview.
+Assessments generally use anthropological observation, a video-recorded interaction, picture cards, or an audio-recorded interview.
 In observed assessments behavior is assessed, and with interviews the discourse, or manner of speech, is primarily assessed.
 Crittenden and others have modified existing attachment assessments and developed others to create a range of DMM assessments intended to cover the lifespan.
 Assessments generally assess individuals, caregivers (usually parents) and/or children, and can assess non-primary caregivers such as close grandparents and foster parents.
 DMM assessments can be used for research, clinically, forensically, and personally.

 Some DMM assessments are considered valid and reliable, and others are still in a development and validation phase which generally takes at least 10 years.
-IASA considers an assessment valid and reliable if it has a minimum of five published studies supporting it, including studies that the author of the assessment did not author, and that address several of the following:
+IASA considers an assessment valid and reliable if it has a minimum of five published studies supporting it, including studies which the creator of the assessment did not author, and address several of the following: